-The Education & Books Distribution Programme (2020) was implemented by The Dream Welfare Society as an emergency educational relief intervention during the COVID-19 lockdown.
-With schools closed indefinitely and online education inaccessible for low-income households, 700 vulnerable children faced the risk of permanent dropout and learning regression.
-TDWS responded by delivering “home-schooling kits” containing textbooks, workbooks, and stationery directly to students’ homes.
-With a total expenditure of ₹2,45,660, the programme ensured uninterrupted learning at an average cost of ₹351 per child.
-The intervention generated a direct impact on 1,411 individuals (students and sibling co-learners) and an indirect impact on 5,644 community members, preserving educational continuity during a national crisis.
+The Education and Books Distribution Programme was implemented by The Dream Welfare Society as an emergency educational relief intervention during the pandemic lockdown.
+With schools closed indefinitely and online education inaccessible for low-income households, several hundred vulnerable children faced the risk of permanent dropout and learning regression.
+The organization responded by delivering home-schooling kits containing textbooks, workbooks, and stationery directly to students’ homes.
+With a programme expenditure amounting to several lakh rupees, the intervention generated a substantial direct impact on students and sibling co-learners and an indirect impact on wider community members, preserving educational continuity during a national crisis.

 | Parameter | Details |